naragurgel/bepresent/README.md

 Google Fonts was used for the following fonts:

 Satisfy is used for headings on the site.
+It's a rounded and classic font that brings lightness to the text.
 Sintony is used for the body text on the site.
+It's a modern and smooth font that provides calm and clear feeling to the readers.

 ### Imagery
 The photos featured throughout the site were obtained from free image providers such as Pexels.
+I chose the relax-image and the other smaller ones within the sections following the color palette with tones that bring calm and call to nature, giving the feeling of relaxation.

 ### Site Structure